AashnaPatel05/Aashna/README.md

-# Staff Recruitment System :-
+# Staff Recruitment System :

 This is a simple Java GUI-based project called staff recruitment system which is developed to hire and manage part-time and full-time staff.

-# Project Files:-
+# Project Files:

 StaffHire.java - basic class for staff related information  FullTimeStaffHire.java - Subclass for hiring Full-time staff PartTimeStaffHire - Subclass for Hiring part-time staff  RecruitmentSystem.java- Main GUI class.

-# How to Run the Program:-
+# How to Run the Program:

 Firstly, Install Java JDk.
 Compile all the below listed files: "StaffHire.java FullTimeStaffHire.java PartTimeStaffHire.java RecruitmentSystem.java"
 After successfully compiling all the java files, run the main class code: "java Recruitment System"

-# Added Features:-
+# Added Features:

 Add full-time or part-time staff
 Assign shift and salary details